-The Status Line specifies the X,Y coordinates of the beginning, the relative location of the end (delta X and delta Y), the line length and the angle from horizontal.
+The Status Line specifies the X,Y and Z coordinates of the beginning, the relative location of the end (delta X, delta Y and delta Z), the line length and the angle from horizontal.
 Once the line segment is created, line Length is the selected status field.
 By entering successive sets of data and hitting ENTER (Windows) or RETURN (Macintosh) after each set, a continuous string of connected lines can be entered from the keyboard.